Downtown Gallery (New York, N.Y.),

 Collection Summary: The Downtown Gallery records constitute 109 linear feet on 167 reels of microfilm.
 The records are dated 1824 to 1974 with bulk dates from 1926 to 1969.

 The bulk of the records were originally received as a loan in 1957 and 1967 from Edith Gregor Halpert, and microfilmed on reels ND1-ND71.
 Additions were received incrementally, between 1972 and 1978 from Nathaly Baum, niece of and executor of Halpert's estate, and microfilmed incrementally as well on various reels.
-In 1998, with funds provided by the Luce Foundation, the collection was reprocessed by Catherine Stover Gaines into one coherent arrangement, and remicrofilmed 1999-2000, totalling 167 reels of film.
+In 1998, with funds provided by the Luce Foundation, the collection was reprocessed by Catherine Stover Gaines into one coherent arrangement, and remicrofilmed 1999-2000, totaling 167 reels of film.
 Most, but not all, of the documents from the early loaned material were subsequently donated.
+One additional document received 2016 by Karen Freeman, daughter of Arthur H. Freeman, who did business at L. D. Landau and Co.
+Freeman represented Halpert as an insurance agent.

 Funding for the processing, microfilming and digitization of the microfilm of this collection was provided by the Henry Luce Foundation.